jcharo1/trivia-app/starter/README.md

 ## Running the server

+From within the models.py file please ensure you set the enviroment varible database_path = postgres://localhost:5432/trivia

 From within the `backend` directory first ensure you are working using your created virtual environment.

 To run the server, execute: